brandon-rhodes/python-patterns/gang-of-four/iterator/index.rst

-Each time you pass a normal Python container like a list, set, or dictionary to ``iter()``, you receive a new iterator object that starts iteration over again from the beginning.
+Each time you pass a normal Python container like a list, set, or dictionary to ``iter()``, you receive a new iterator object that starts visiting the container’s items over again from the beginning.

 Some Python objects, however, exhibit a different behavior.